Crawl Space Encapsulation Pros and Cons

 Reduces Overall Heating Costs.

 Over the lifetime of the product, you can expect a reduction of heating & cooling costs because the cracks & gaps that would normally leak conditioned air are sealed.
-Also, by insulating the foundation walls instead of in the floor joist cavity, the HVAC system will run less reducing wear & tear on the system while increasing energy efficiency.
+Also, by insulating the foundation walls instead of in the floor joist cavity, the HVAC system will run less reducing wear and tear on the system, increase energy efficiency and saves money.

 Reduces/Eliminates Crawl Space Odors